MonkyDCristian/SEMA_Sim/documentation/depth_camera.md

     </sensor>
 </gazebo>
 ```
-**Note:** Here we have again use the same parameters of the oficial OAK-D-PRO documentation.
+**Note:** Here we have again used the same parameters of the official OAK-D-PRO documentation.
 Image size has been scaled to 5/8 to reduce processing weight.
 Some [distortion](https://classic.gazebosim.org/tutorials?tut=camera_distortion) and Gaussian noise have also been added to it, just to make it more realistic.

 Finally, launch the model, go to RVIZ, add the depth camera display plugin and check how it works:
 ```